TemporalReality/SubredditTheme/README.md

 # SubredditTheme
 Theme for the /r/TemporalReality subreddit.
-Base them is /r/Naut
+Base theme is /r/Naut